-The Management Company will receive a management / performance fees as follows:
+The Management Company will receive a management / performance fee as follows:

-CATEGORY CLASS CURRENCY MANAGEMENT FEE PERFORMANCE FEE I С EUR 1% max 15% over the MSCI Daily Net TR Europe Index (expressed in Euros) R С EUR 2% max 15% over the the MSCI Daily Net TR Europe Index (expressed in Euros) X С EUR 1% max NIL CS С EUR 1% max 15% over the MSCI Daily Net TR Europe Index (expressed in Euros) Z С EUR 0.10% NIL
+CATEGORY CLASS CURRENCY MANAGEMENT FEE PERFORMANCE FEE I С EUR 1% max 15% over the MSCI Daily Net TR Europe Index (expressed in Euros) R С EUR 2% max 15% over the MSCI Daily Net TR Europe Index (expressed in Euros) Х С EUR 1% max NIL CS С EUR 1% max 15% over the MSCI Daily Net TR Europe Index (expressed in Euros) Z С EUR 0.10% NIL

 ^{} The fee structure of the "Z" category is determined contractually between the investor and the Management Company.
 The rate indicated is a minimum rate which may be subject to a contractually agreed supplement between the Management Company and the investor.
-Until 29 January 2023 (included), such fee shall be NIL.